The Disciplinary Procedures of the Executive Committee of Yale College

 - Any member of the faculty, residential college head, residential college dean, or member of the University administration or staff may bring an alleged infraction to the attention of the secretary of the Executive Committee.

-- An undergraduate student may bring a report of a nonacademic infraction to the attention of the secretary only in conjunction with their residential college head, residential college dean, a member of the Yale College Dean’s Office, a member of the President’s Committee on Racial and Ethnic Harassment, or the Yale Police Department.
+- An undergraduate student may bring a report of a nonacademic infraction to the attention of the secretary only in conjunction with their residential college head, residential college dean, a member of the Yale College Dean’s Office, or the Yale Police Department.

 - In addition, the Coordinating Group shall review reports of student misconduct lodged by the Yale Police Department.
 The Coordinating Group shall take note of conduct in the reports that may be in violation of the Undergraduate Regulations and appears to warrant action by the Executive Committee and shall refer the student(s) for action under section 3 immediately below.